Get notified of Words&Dirt updates

 SNQ: Laura van Dernoot Lipsky’s “Trauma Stewardship”

 Summary: Laura van Dernoot Lipsky’s Trauma Stewardship seeks to support helping professionals in their efforts to address and cope with the effects of “secondary” or “vicarious” trauma.
 Lipsky argues that the “trauma exposure response” often experienced by helping professionals is neither well understood nor properly dealt with by many individuals and organizations.
-As a result, […]
+As a result, the helping […]

 Review: Paul Cody’s “Walk the Dark”

 Disclosure: I received a free copy of this novel from the publisher in exchange for an honest review.
 Paul Cody’s Walk the Dark is a slow, strange novel that unfolds through two alternating sequences.
-The protagonist and narrator, Oliver Curtain, tells his life story via a series of chronological flashbacks, starting from early childhood and […]
+The protagonist and narrator, Oliver Curtain, tells his life story via a series of chronological flashbacks, starting from early childhood and terminating in late […]

 Review: Percival Everett’s “James”